Neutis/neutis-docs/docs/yocto/tutorial.md

 * -D - increase the debug level
 * -c clean [target] - clean up your tmp dir for the given package
 * -f -c compile [target] - recompile your source code if you change a line in it

-You will find your image ...

-You can find more information in the official documentation of Yocto Project ...